Ephesians 4:23-24

 When we received Christ, we got a brand new garment.
 Once Christ comes in, that garment is present.
 Christ is the very fabric of that garment.
 When I choose to let Jesus be Jesus in my life, when I choose against my flesh, when I choose to say "yes" to Him, strengthened in the inner man by the Spirit of God, then I begin to live a brand new way.

-"in reference to your former manner of life, you lay aside the old self, which is being corrupted in accordance with the lusts of deceit." (see note)
+in reference to your former manner of life, you lay aside the old self, which is being corrupted (present tense = pictures a continuous process.
+Passive voice = this corruption is the result of an outside "force", in this case the "lusts of deceit") in accordance with the lusts of deceit." (see note) (Ed: See related discussion: The Deceitfulness of Sin)

 In other words, the more you choose the old flesh rather than Jesus, choosing what you want, the more you begin to be caught up in that downward spiral which is constantly being corrupted.

-That verse talks about the lust of deceit.
+That verse talks about the lusts (epithumia [word study]) of deceit (apate [word study]).
 Did you know that all of the lusts that we have to contend with are deceitful?
 They make you think that you want something and pull you out of your walk with God.
 The moment you get whatever you were lusting for, you realize that it is not what you thought it really was!
-Now you are caught once again in the current of that putrid stream which is constantly being corrupted.
+Now you are caught once again in the current of that putrid stream which is continually being corrupted by the deceitful desires!

 Point number one: We started off by saying that we must put on the new man.
 Living the brand new life is like putting on a brand new garment.

 Point number two: Before I can put on the new, I have to take off the old.
 In both of these situations, I have already put on the new man and taken off the old.
 However, we must appropriate this now and bring positional truth down to experiential truth.
 The Christian life is a walk.
-It is moment by moment making that constant choice to make sure I am dressed properly in the garment of the Lord Jesus being Jesus in my life.
-It is a brand new way of living.
+It is us moment by moment continually making the choice to make sure I am "dressed properly" in the garment of the Lord Jesus, by allowing Jesus to be Jesus in my life.
+And this all describes a brand new way of living.

 Point number three: Ephesians 4:23.
 We have to be, first of all, renewed in our minds.
 We are not going to put on these new clothes until we start thinking differently.
-Remember the lost world is darkened in its understanding.
-We have been enlightened in ours.
-We can understand what is right and what is wrong.
+Remember the lost world is darkened in its understanding (Ep 4:18+).
+We have been enlightened in our mind (cp Paul's prayer Ep 1:18+).
+We can now appreciate what is right and what is wrong (Ed: Contrast Isa 5:20, 21+, Hos 4:6).
 We understand now what God requires.
 The more we get into His Word, the more we allow our minds to be renewed, and the more we are going to "dress properly" and live properly.
 The world looks at us and sees the witness of Jesus as a living reality in us.

 There are two words that are used in that little word "renewing": ana, which means again and kainos, which means renew.
 In other words, it is a qualitatively brand new mind.
 He is telling the Romans,